mebubo/fpmortals-cats/manuscript/introduction.md

 Implementations of `Execution[Now]` and `Execution[Future]` are
 reusable by generic methods like `echo`.

-But the code for `echo` is horrible!
+But the code for `echo` is unpleasant.

 The `implicit class` Scala language feature gives `C` some methods.
 We will call these methods `flatMap` and `map` for reasons that will